 The audit was conducted in accordance with the Generally Accepted Government Auditing Standards issued by the Comptroller General of the United States.
 However, the procedures do not constitute an audit of VMRC's financial statements.
-DDS limited the scope to planning and performing audit procedures necessary to obtain reasonable assurance that VMRC was in compliance with the objectives identified above.
-Accordingly, DDS examined transactions on a test basis to determine whether VMRC was in compliance with the W&I Code; the HCBS Waiver for the Developmentally Disabled; CCR, Title 17; OMB Circulars A-122 and A-133; and the State Contract between DDS and VMRC.
+DDS limited the scope to planning and performing audit procedures necessary to obtain reasonable assurance that VMRC complied with the objectives identified above.
+Accordingly, DDS examined transactions on a test basis to determine whether VMRC complied with the W&I Code; the HCBS Waiver for the Developmentally Disabled; CCR, Title 17; OMB Circulars A-122 and A-133; and the State Contract between DDS and VMRC.